Philadelphia police officer hit by alleged looter undergoes 2nd surgery

-PHILADELPHIA (WPVI) -- Cell phone video captured the moment Philadelphia police officer Antonio Nieves was run over after a group of alleged looters ransacked a business near 7th and Chestnut in Center City on Saturday.
+PHILADELPHIA (WPVI) -- Cell phone video captured the moment a Philadelphia police officer was run over after a group of alleged looters ransacked a business near 7th and Chestnut streets in Center City on Saturday.

+At first, it was reported that officer Antonio Nieves had suffered a broken arm, but Action News has since learned that his first surgery was performed to repair his broken arm and shattered shoulder.

 "He's in very bad shape right now at Jefferson Hospital.
 He's basically crushed from the waist up," said FOP Lodge 5 President John McNesby.

-And all that goes along with five fractured vertabrae in his back and neck.
+And all that goes along with five fractured vertebrae in his back and neck.

-McNesby, says it's important for everyone to know just how much Tony is admired and respected.
+McNesby says it's important for everyone to know just how much Nieves is admired and respected.

 "He's a great cop.
 He's a pillar in Center City and again, out there doing his job that night as well as all our cops," he said.